simonw/datasette-publish-fly/README.md

 ## Generating without deploying

-Use the `--generate-dir` option to generate a directory that can be deployed to Fly rather than deploying directly:
+Use the `--generate` option to generate a directory that can be deployed to Fly rather than deploying directly:

     datasette publish fly my-database.db \
       --app="my-generated-app" \
-      --generate-dir /tmp/deploy-this
+      --generate /tmp/deploy-this

 You can then manually deploy your generated application using the following: